Sports video game: Arcade

 Arcade sports games have traditionally been very popular arcade games.
 The competitive nature of sports lends itself well to the arcades where the main objective is usually to obtain a high score.
 The arcade style of play is generally more unrealistic and focuses on a quicker gameplay experience.
 However the competitive nature of sports and being able to gain a high score while competing against friends for free online, has made online sports games very popular.
 Examples of this include the NFL Blitz and NBA Jam series.

 Simulation

-Simulation games are more realistic than arcade games, with the emphasis being more on realism than on how fun the game is to pick up and play.
-The simulation-style tend to be slower and more accurate with normal rules while arcade games tend to be fast and can have all kinds of ad-hoc rules and ideas thrown in, especially pre-2000s.
-Examples of this include the NBA 2K and Madden NFL series.
+Simulation games are more realistic than arcade games, with the emphasis being more on realism than on how fun the game is to pick up and play based from the competitive seasons of each sport.
+The simulation-style tends to be slower and more accurate with normal rules while arcade games tend to be fast and can have all kinds of ad-hoc rules and ideas thrown in, especially pre-2000s.
+Examples of this include the EA Sports FC, NHL, EA Sports WRC, F1, MotoGP, PGA Tour, PGA Tour 2K and NBA 2K series.